Filmmaking Resources: The ULTIMATE List

 - Amazon Storywriter

-Be it for beginner filmmakers working on editing their short films, or to the industry professionals editing feature length films, editing is a filmmaking tool that is not only handy to know technically but one that helps sharpen your storytelling eyes and ears.
+Be it for beginner filmmakers working on editing their short films, or to the industry professionals working on feature length films, editing is a filmmaking tool that is not only handy to know technically but one that helps sharpen your storytelling eyes and ears.

 Finding the best software for editors is crucial and obviously varies depending on whether you have access to a Mac, Windows PC or Android device.
 Modern day editing software is easy to use and accessible for those across the spectrum of experience.
 And particularly with YouTube tutorials out there for almost every editing trick and technique you could think of, editing is becoming an increasingly accessible filmmaking tool.